r-caamano/ebpf-tproxy-splicer/README.md

 ## Deployment on Ubuntu
 ---
 Since ebpf programs are not persistent over reboots, one needs a way to re-attach them to interfaces.
-We created a bash script to be run at boot time, and it is also triggereed by ziti-router systemd service when it is restarted.
+We created a bash script to be run at boot time, and it is also triggered by ziti-router systemd service when it is restarted.
 Both are located under the files directory.
 1. [tproxy_splicer_startup.sh](./files/scripts/tproxy_splicer_startup.sh)
 1. [ziti-router.service](./files/services/ziti-router.service)